Arantxa Rus vs. Kamilla Rakhimova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Arantxa Rus vs. Kamilla Rakhimova Trends and Insights

-- Rus lost 1-6, 6-7 against Aliaksandra Sasnovich in the Round of 64 of the Abierto Guadalajara (her most recent match).
+- Rus was defeated 1-6, 6-7 against Aliaksandra Sasnovich in the Round of 64 of the Abierto Guadalajara (her last match).

-- Rus has played eight matches on hard courts over the past 12 months, and 20.8 games per match.
+- In her eight matches on hard courts over the past year, Rus has played an average of 20.8 games.

-- In her 36 matches in the past year across all court surfaces, Rakhimova is averaging 21.9 games per match and winning 48.5% of those games.
+- In the past 12 months, Rakhimova has played 36 total matches (across all court surfaces), winning 48.5% of the games.
+She averages 21.9 games per match and 9.7 games per set.

 - On hard courts, Rakhimova has played 17 matches and averaged 22.4 games per match and 10.0 games per set.

-- Rakhimova and Rus have matched up in three total sets, with Rakhimova taking two of them and Rus one.
+- Rakhimova and Rus have faced off in three sets against each other, with Rakhimova taking two of them.

-- Rakhimova has the advantage in 37 total games versus Rus, capturing 19 of them.
+- Rakhimova has bettered Rus in 19 of 37 total games between them, good for a 51.4% winning percentage.

-- In their one match against each other, Rus and Rakhimova are averaging 37 games and three sets.
+- Rus and Rakhimova have played one time, averaging 37 games and three sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.